Are New Jersey Court Records Public?

 - Records in proceedings to settle the claims of a person with a disability or a minor;

 Note that requestors that are not parties to the requested records may not have full remote access to some electronic records.
-Examples include divorce records and records on child victim of sexual assault.
+Examples include divorce records and records on child victims of sexual assault.
 In special situations where a case attracts high public interest in a criminal case, the judge may permit remote access to the criminal electronic record, although this is not typical.
 Usually, requestors for such records would need to visit the courthouses where the case files are held.

 In most cases, only the parties to the case, and persons authorized by the parties may access confidential records.

 Interested persons may visit the courthouse where the case took place to request access to paper or electronic court records.
-Each court's website provides information on how to access records in each court's location and the fees that apply.
+Each Court's website provides information on how to access records in each Court's location and the fees that apply.
 Usually, interested persons may request access to any of the following court records:

 - Civil Division records.